SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 * Status
 * The parameters specified by the template

-It's easy to navigate from a template to the custom rules defined from it: just click on the link in the "Custom Rules" section and you will end up on the details of the given rule.
+You can navigate from a template to the details of custom rules defined from it by clicking the link in the "Custom Rules" section.

 ![Rule template details.](/images/rule-template-details.png)

 ### Custom Rules
-Custom Rules are considered like any other rule, except that they can be fully edited or even deleted:
+Custom Rules are considered like any other rule, except that you can edit or delete them:

 ![Custom rules.](/images/rules-custom.png)

-Note that when deleting a custom rule, it is not physically removed from the {instance} instance but rather its status is set to "REMOVED".
+**Note:** When deleting a custom rule, it is not physically removed from the {instance} instance.
+Instead, its status is set to "REMOVED".
 This allows current or old issues related to this rule to be displayed properly in {instance} until they are fully removed.

 ## Extending Coding Rules